adfinis/ansible-roles/README.rst

 ANSIBLE ROLES
 =============

-Ansible roles to manage your infrastructure in an automated and reproducable way.
+Ansible roles to manage your infrastructure in an automated and reproducible way.